janecekvit/framework/README.md

 #### Tracing and Logging

-This header file, `tracing/trace.h`, provides a utility for creating and managing trace events.
+This header file, `tracing/trace.h`, provides a thread-safe utility for creating and managing trace events with support for blocking wait operations.

 The `trace_event` class captures details about a trace event, including its priority, formatted message, `std::source_location` and `std::thread::id`.
-The `trace` class manages a collection of trace events, allowing for adding, retrieving, and flushing events.
+The `trace` class manages a collection of trace events in a thread-safe queue, allowing for adding, retrieving, and flushing events with optional blocking wait functionality.

-- **Formatted Trace Messages**: Supports formatted trace messages using using `std::format`.
+- **Formatted Trace Messages**: Supports formatted trace messages using `std::format`.
 - **Source Location Information**: Captures `std::source_location` details such as file name, line number, and function name.
 - **Thread Identification**: Captures the thread ID where the trace event was created.
-- **Concurrent Access**: Uses thread-safe containers to manage trace events.
+- **Blocking Wait Operations**: Supports blocking wait for events with optional timeout using `std::condition_variable_any`.
+- **Producer-Consumer Pattern**: Ideal for multi-threaded logging and event processing scenarios.

 ```cpp
 #include "tracing/trace.h"